We use cookies for site analytics. Accept to help us understand how the site is used. See our Privacy Policy for details.

 Cheat sheets are not a substitute for working the problems.
 They are the last review you do the night before, and the reference you grep during practice.
 Each sheet is structured for fast scanning - tables for the things that have a single right answer (Big-O, signal numbers, octal modes), prose for the things that need defending (tradeoffs).

-All four sheets are free.
+All nine sheets are free.
 Practice the patterns after you skim them - reading is the floor.